sunder67/picons-source/CONTRIBUTING.md

 When submitting an issue, make sure you follow these rules:

-- New entries to `srindex`, copy/paste them here as inline code blocks ([help](https://guides.github.com/features/mastering-markdown)) or if they are really big, use a [gist](https://gist.github.com/)
+- Entries to `srindex`, put them inside code blocks by using backticks ([help](https://guides.github.com/features/mastering-markdown)) or if they are really big, use a [gist](https://gist.github.com/).
-- New logos can be put in an archive, correctly named (see below) and share the link here
+- Logos should be inside an archive, correctly named (see below).
+Share the link.

 NAMING
 ======